ACCESSING YOUR ONLINE ACCOUNT

 Can I create an online account?

-If you can legally make health care decisions for another member, you can be given PR permissions so you can manage your represented member’s plans.
-But you need to use your own account, not the member’s account.
-You shouldn’t create online accounts in the name of the member.
+If you can legally make health care decisions for another member, you can be given PR permissions so you can manage their plan.
+But you need to use your own account, not the member's account.
+You shouldn't create online accounts in the name of the member.
 You must have your own unique account with your own username and password.
-If you are already a member with an account, you can request PR permissions to access another member’s health information here.
+If you are already a member with an account, you can request PR permissions to access another member's health information here.

 I am not a BlueCross member myself, but I am the PR of a member.
 Can I apply to be their PR online?